Major Grey's Chutney: Commercial varieties

 Commercial Major Grey's Chutney products typically contain similar ingredients, with some variations occurring in the formulations of the various products.

 India

 Major Grey's Mango Chutney is mass-produced by Sun Brand in India and by Desai Brothers in Poona, India under the brand name Mother's Recipe, and has been exported to Singapore.
-Originally all Indian condiments were fiery hot.
-Hence they were too spicy for the European settlers' palates.
-It is reputed that a British army major named Grey had a sweet variety of mango chutney made especially to suit his taste.
+Many Indian condiments were fiery hot and too spicy for Anglo-Indian palates.
+A British army major named Grey supposedly had a sweet variety of mango chutney made especially to suit his taste.
 Thus Major Grey Chutney is thought to have been born, made by Merwanjee Poonjiajee, established in the year 1876.
 Mango chutney and curry powder made under the "SUN BRAND" were some of the first of their kind to be exported from India.

 North America

 Manufacturers such as Patak's and Sharwood's mass-produce a "Major Grey's Mango Chutney".
 One of the oldest brands, reputedly the first manufacturer to popularise the chutney in the West, is Crosse & Blackwell, now partly owned by the J.M.
 Smucker Company.
 It has been suggested that Crosse & Blackwell purchased the formulation for Major Grey's Chutney "probably in the early 1800s".